abecms/book-react-native/DEV.md

   }
 .....
 ```
+- Run and build you app in xcode simulator

 ### Android
+- Log into the firebase console - https://console.firebase.google.com/
 - Click on `Crashlytics` et `Set up Crashlytics`
 - Fill Bundle iD - You'll find if in google play console of your app
 - Download the `google-services.json` file and put it in `android/app` directory of your project